Audits, Formal Disclosures, and Statements

 Internal governance programs protect both developers and users of technologies.
 Logging, documentation, programs, and audits have complexity with overlaps, and require monitoring – and we lead or assist with all.
-We address AI, pay equity, human resources and employment frameworks, or external regulation reporting.

-AI in Employment Audits
+AI in Employment

 Across jurisdictions, AI use in employment is increasingly subject to mandatory audits, transparency rules, and fairness standards—and regulators are no longer waiting for misuse to act.
 Several laws already require annual bias audits or public accountability measures for companies using automated employment decision tools.